marcduiker/azure-functions-university/homework/durablefunctions/chaining/durable_sapapi_ts.md

 ## A2 Retries - Dealing with Temporal Errors

-Next we implement the retry functionality.
-We want to separate the
+Next we implement the retry functionality to harden our setup with respect to temporal errors occurring when the APIs are called by the Activity Functions.

 ### Steps